prestonharberts/fedora-40-configuration/docs/vscodium.md

     - Preferred Light Color Theme: Gnome Light (GitHub)

 Install the following extensions:
+- Active File In StatusBar by RoscoP
+- Bash IDE by mads-hartmann
+- Codeium: AI Coding Autocomplete and Chat for Python, Javascript, Typescript, Java, God, and more by Codeium
-- VSCode Neovim extension by asvetliakov
+- Dart by Dart-Code
 - Error Lens by usernamehw
+- Flutter by Dart-Code
+- Live Server by ritwickdey
 - Python by ms-python
+- ShellCheck by timonwong.
+- VSCode Neovim extension by asvetliakov
 - clangd by llvm-vs-code-extensions (install clangd when propted; you may have to open a .cpp file first in which case also press `Ctrl+Shift+P` and enter "clangd: Toggle inlay hints")
-- Codeium: AI Coding Autocomplete and Chat for Python, Javascript, Typescript, Java, God, and more by Codeium
-- Bash IDE by mads-hartmann
-- ShellCheck by timonwong.
-- Active File In StatusBar by RoscoP
 - statusbar-commands by anweber
-- Dart by Dart-Code
-- Flutter by Dart-Code

 Open the Codeium website when prompted, sign in, close the notification in VSCodium, and open the website when prompted again.
 Copy the authentication token, and the press `CTRL-P` in VSCodium, then search for `Codeium: Provide Authentication Token`.
 Paste the copied token and press enter.